 - After you’ve pitched your story, introduce yourself (in a few sentences).
 If you’ve never written for us before, include links to a few clips or attach writing samples.

 - Tell us if you’re working with a PR company, or if the city of Dubai or a private foundation is flying you somewhere.
 Tell us if you’re pitching a review of your friend’s work.
-If you don’t tell us, we’ll find out anyway, and then we’ll be pissed and kill your piece.
+If you don’t tell us, we’ll find out anyway, and then we’ll be annoyed and kill your piece.

 - We prefer pitches but will consider submissions.
-Introduce the piece and yourself in the body of your email (see above), then attach it.

 - Include relevant dates for a show/film screening/etc. in your pitch.
 Also link to a page with more info about it.